nystudio107/craft-similar/README.md

         composer require nystudio107/craft-similar

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Similar.

+You can also install Similar via the **Plugin Store** in the Craft AdminCP.

 ## Similar Overview